pmogollons/validated-method/README.md

   // The name of the method, sent over the wire.
 Same as the key provided
   // when calling Meteor.methods
   name: 'Lists.methods.makePrivate',

+  // The time that the response of this method should be cached in ms
+  // If falsy will not be cached
+  cacheTTL: 1000,

   // Validation function for the arguments.
 Only keyword arguments are accepted,
   // so the arguments are an object rather than an array.
 The SimpleSchema validator